qTox/qTox/README.md

 make sure you get back to this site and regularly download the latest version of qTox.

+### Help us

+If you're wondering how could you help, fear not, there are plenty of ways
+:smile:

+Some of them are:

+* Spread the good word about qTox to make it more popular :smile:
+* Have an opinion?
+Make sure to [voice it in the issues that need it] :wink:
+* Fixing [easy issues]
+* [Testing] and [reporting bugs]
+* [Easy] translating
+* [Reviewing and testing pull requests] – you don't need to be able to code to do that :wink:
+* [Coding]

+If you want to contribute code, you probably will be interested in [issues that need help].

 #### Screenshots
 Note: The screenshots may not always be up to date, but they should give a good